 In Texas, where I live, the land is over seven times larger than South Korea, so it's common for ranches and private homes in rural areas to use wells and wind power together.
-Even in homes connected to the state power grid, many maintain independent systems to prepare for outages or billing issues, and in West Texas, the wind is favorable, making small wind turbines quite common.
+Even in homes connected to the state power grid, many maintain independent systems to prepare for power outages or billing issues, and in West Texas, the wind is favorable, making small wind turbines quite common.

 Private Wells are Common in Texas

 According to EPA statistics, about 13% of the total population relies on private wells for their water supply.
 In Texas, that percentage is even higher.
-In areas like Hill Country or West Texas, there are much larger regions without municipal water connections.
+In areas like Hill Country or West Texas, there are much larger regions without city water connections.
 Just a 30-minute drive from Dallas or Austin into the suburbs, you can easily find homes using well water.
 Drilling a well typically costs between $5,000 and $15,000.
-In Texas, where the groundwater levels are deeper, costs can be a bit higher.
+In Texas, where the groundwater levels are deep, costs can be a bit higher.

 However, once you have a well, your monthly water bill is $0.
 There are, of course, no usage limits.
 Whether you want to water your yard or fill a swimming pool, it's entirely up to you.
 The downside?
 Water quality testing is entirely your responsibility.
 The government does not do it for you.
 If the pump breaks, you'll have an immediate water outage.
 You have to call a service provider to fix it yourself.